-Best Practices for B2C Website Design
+Best Practices for B2C Web Design

-B2C Web Form Design is Critical Success
+Web Form Design is Critical to B2C Website Success

-B2C Web Form Design Best Practices
+Web Form Design Best Practices

-- Whenever possible, combine fields on the B2C web form design making the form easier for consumers to fill out.
-Another practice our Toronto web designers like to employ in our web design for B2C is auto populating web form fields with information from an earlier stage in the conversion process, or even based on geo-location.
+- Whenever possible, combine form fields to make the form faster and easier for customers to complete.
+Another nifty web form features our Toronto web designers recommend for B2C websites is auto-populating form fields with information from an earlier stage in the conversion process, or even based on geolocation if possible.